Boukos/cs378-big-data/assignment5/README.md

-Assignment 5 - Use Avro
+##Assignment 5 - Use Avro

-Due Oct 7, 2014 by 9:30am  Points 10  Submitting a file upload
+__Goal:__

 The goal of this assignment is to familiarize yourself with:

-defining objects using AVRO
+* defining objects using AVRO
-generating the Java bindings
+* generating the Java bindings
-using/referencing AVRO objects in your map-reduce code understanding output of AVRO defined objects
+* using/referencing AVRO objects in your map-reduce code
+* understanding output of AVRO defined objects

 In this assignment you will:

-define an object (using AVRO) that contains the data produced by the WordStatistics app: document count total count sum of squares mean variance
+* define an object (using AVRO) that contains the data produced by the WordStatistics app:
+ * document count
+ * total count
+ * sum of squares
+ * mean
+ * variance
-Call this object WordStatisticsData
+* Call this object WordStatisticsData
-Modify your WordStatistics app to use WordStatisticsData Use the example code from WordCountD.java as your guide.
+* Modify your WordStatistics app to use WordStatisticsData

+Use the example code from WordCountD.java as your guide.
 This file is available on Canvas.

 For maven to see your AVRO schema files (file suffix is:  .avsc), you need to place them under the directory: src/main/avro